 This most relevant planning provision currently in force means that

-- where a planning permission expires during the period from 7 April 2020 to 6 October 2020 then that permission will not now lapse until 6 April 2021.
+- where a planning permission or listed building consent expires during the period from 7 April 2020 to 6 October 2020 then that permission will not now lapse until 6 April 2021.

-- the requirement for public events in pre-application consultation for major applications is suspended subject to an alternative method of consultation being agreed
+- the requirement for public events as part of pre-application consultation for major applications is suspended subject to an alternative method of consultation being agreed

 - the requirement to display planning documents in a physical location is also suspended (eg those related to the Local Development Plan preparation and Environmental Impact Assessment reports).